Lebanese clear blast rubble from roads around cratered port

 Lebanon is highly dependent on imports, and the destruction of the port, along with the worsening cash crisis, have raised fears of shortages.

-Two planeloads of French rescue workers and aid were sent to Beirut, and Macron was to arrive Thursday to offer support for the former protectorate.
+Two planeloads of French rescue workers and aid were sent to Beirut, as Macron offered support for the former protectorate.
 The countries retain close political and economic ties.

 Other countries, including Greece, Qatar, Kuwait, Turkey and the European Union, have dispatched medical supplies, humanitarian aid and search-and-rescue teams.